PennDOT hoping to reopen traffic once stuck barges removed from under Vine Street Expressway bridge

 PennDOT shut down traffic on I-676 from Broad Street through the interchanges while they investigated.

-A representative from the Army Corps of Engineers explained the bridge will remain closed until the Schuylkill River recedes and three tugboats can arrive to pull the barges back in place.
+A representative from the Army Corps of Engineers explained the bridge will remain closed until the Schuylkill River recedes and three tugboats could arrive to pull the barges back in place.
+By late Thursday morning,t he removal process was underway.

 In the meantime, PennDOT recommends drivers use the following detours: